-The current level of provision of playgrounds across the Townships of Lanark Highlands, Tay Valley and Drummond/North Elmsely, and including school playgrounds is 1 per 141 children (0-9).
+The current level of provision of playgrounds across the Townships of Lanark Highlands, Tay Valley and Drummond/North Elmsley, and including school playgrounds is 1 per 141 children (0-9).
 This is within the range of levels of provision in comparable communities which ranged from 125 to 300 per children.
 On an individual Municipal level Drummond/North Elmsley has lower levels of provisions.
 The playgrounds are relatively well distributed throughout the Townships with 10 playgrounds located in the rural hamlets.
 However, the geographic extent of the Townships means that the playground facilities are not generally walkable.

-Municipality Children Number of Provision

-Population (0-9) Playgrounds Le vel
+Municipality Children Population (0-9) Number of Playgrounds ision vel

 Lanark Highlands 470 5 1: 94

 Tay Valley 400 4 1: 100

-Drummond/North 685 2 1: 343
+Drummond/North Elmsley 685 2 1: 343

-Elmsely